Skip to main content

 SKE Backstage plugins

-The ske-backstage-generator uses an action from the ske-backend Backstage plugin.
+The ske-backstage-generator Stage uses an action from the ske-backend Backstage plugin.
 This action is used within the generated Template to create a Resource Request.
 The generated Components are also used by the ske-frontend Backstage plugin to display Promise and Resource metadata.

 In order to utilise the Templates and Components, you should also install both the ske-backend and ske-frontend plugins into your Backstage instance.